 The UX timeline: How long does UX design take?

 You may be at a point where you’re planning to start a new project or create a feature for an existing product.
-You understand the value of putting your end users first and want to invest in user experience at the beginning of your project lifecycle.
+You understand the importance of human-centered design and the value of investing in user experience at the beginning of your project lifecycle.
 One of your next questions might be, “How much time will this add to my project scope?”

 Implementing a UX process adds about three months to the front end of a project timeline.

-Of course, this is dependent upon your projected release date and the amount of time final development will take.
+Of course, this is dependent upon your projected release date, the project scope, and a host of other factors.
 In cases where business deadlines are inflexible, this timeframe can be condensed a bit.

 Let’s take a closer look at the UX process.
 What exactly is done in that three-month stretch?